Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 What is a sales process?

-Generally, a sales process can be separated into 7 parts:
+Generally, a sales process includes 7 parts:

 1. Prospecting.